dumast/online-business-card/README.md

 * *-- npm start*

 ## Where is the app hosted?
-The app is currently hosted on Microsoft Azure, but the url is kept private for now
+The app is currently hosted on Microsoft Azure, here is the link: [Online-Business-Card](https://online-business-card.azurewebsites.net/)